Robinsons Malabon

-Robinsons Malabon (formerly Robinsons Town Mall Malabon) is a shopping mall located in Malabon, Metro Manila, Philippines.
+Robinsons Malabon (formerly known as Robinsons Town Mall Malabon), is a shopping mall located in Malabon, Metro Manila, Philippines.
 It is the first full service mall in Malabon owned and managed by Robinsons Land Corporation, the second largest mall operator in the Philippines.
 The mall was opened on December 4, 2013.
-It is the 37th mall opened by Robinsons in the Philippines and the first and only Robinsons mall in Malabon and the whole Camanava (North Metro Manila) area.
+It is the 33rd mall opened by Robinsons in the Philippines and the first and only Robinsons mall in Malabon and the whole Camanava (North Metro Manila) area.

 Description

-Robinsons Town Mall sits on a 23,000 m2 lot on the intersection of Governor Pascual Avenue and Crispin Street in Tinajeros village.
+Robinsons Malabon sits on a 23,000 m2 lot on the intersection of Governor Pascual Avenue and Crispin Street in Tinajeros village.
 It has a gross leasable area of 17104.83 m2 and can house over 250 tenants.
 The two-level shopping center is anchored.
 It also features a Lingkod Pinoy government services center.
 It is one of the two main shopping centers in Malabon along with Malabon Citisquare.